Bankruptcy vs. Debt Consolidation

 Debt consolidation loans and balance transfer credit cards

 If you’re looking at debt consolidation as the answer to your financial woes, you have a few choices.
 You can opt to apply for a debt consolidation loan or a balance transfer credit card.
-Each has benefits and drawbacks, but they work similarly: your debt will be consolidated in one place, allowing you to make one payment instead of many.
+Each has benefits and drawbacks, but they work similarly: your debt will be consolidated in one place, allowing you to make one payment instead of juggling multiple.

 A debt consolidation loan will typically offer a reasonable interest rate that stays consistent during the entire life of the loan as you pay off your debt.
 When you apply for the loan, you can state how large of a loan you’ll need in order to effectively consolidate all of your debt.